OfficeDev/teams-toolkit-samples/faq-plus/README.md

 ### Try the Sample

 1. FAQ Plus Bot relies on the 'QnA Maker' Azure services.
-Before you start, follow the [instructions](docs/deploy-qna-maker-services.md##step-1-register-azure-ad-applications) to create an Azure AD app.
+Before you start, follow the [instructions](docs/deploy-qna-maker-services.md#step-1-register-azure-ad-applications) to create an Azure AD app.
 2. Open project in [Visual Studio Code](https://code.visualstudio.com/), ensure you have installed [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit)
 3. Open the command palette by pressing `Ctrl+Shift+P / ⌘⇧-P or View -> Command - Palette` and select: `Teams: Provision in the cloud`.
 If you have not logged in with your Azure Account, you will be asked to login and select a subscription to provision resources for this Bot.
-4. Once provision is completed, follow the [instructions to create qna maker](docs/deploy-qna-maker-services.md#step-2-create-the-qna-maker-knowledge-base) and [configure the FAQ Plus app](docs/deploy-qna-maker-services.md#step-3-finish-configuring-the-faq-plus-app).
+4. Once provision is completed, follow the instructions to [configure Azure AD app](docs/deploy-qna-maker-services.md#step-2-configure-azure-ad-application), [create qna maker](docs/deploy-qna-maker-services.md#step-3-create-the-qna-maker-knowledge-base) and [configure the FAQ Plus app](docs/deploy-qna-maker-services.md#step-4-finish-configuring-the-faq-plus-app).
 5. Open the command palette and select: `Teams: Deploy to the cloud`.
 6. To install and run the app, in Visual Studio Code, open `Run and Debug` tab and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list.
 Then press `F5` or click green arrow button to launch Teams client in browser.
 Log in to Teams and click `Add` button to install the app to your Teams client.
 7. Your app is successfully running in your Teams client now, refer to ['Use the App' section](#use-the-app) below to interact with the app.